heyimrein/Godot-2D-Kinematic-Entity/README.md

 # Godot-Kinematic-Entity
-A simple Godot 'Entity' class used to slightly simplify the 'Entity coding process'.
+A simple Godot 'Entity' class used to slightly simplify the '2D Entity coding process'.

 # Requirements
 * Godot Engine v3.x